The Stage, Shoreditch

-The Stage in Shoreditch is a new mixed-use development from London property developer Galliard Homes, Cain Hoy, McCourt Global, Vanke and The Estate Office Shoreditch.
+The Stage is a mixed-use development in Shoreditch, located in the London Borough of Hackney and was built by property developer Galliard Homes, Cain Hoy, McCourt Global, Vanke and The Estate Office Shoreditch.
 The development is set to include a 37-storey residential tower, over 250,000 sq. ft. of office, retail and leisure space as well as incorporating a world heritage centre on the site of Shakespeare's Curtain Theatre.
 Centred on the theatre, the development will also feature over an acre of public space including a performance area and a park.

 History of the Curtain Theatre

 During the 1570s, Shoreditch was London's first theatre district and the birthplace of modern theatre.
 The Curtain opened in 1577.
 It disappeared from historical records in 1622 but could have remained in use until the outbreak of the Civil War, 20 years later, giving it the longest history of use of all of London's Shakespearian playhouses.
 Documents show that the Curtain was later used as tenements from the 1630s, by which time the playhouse had fallen out of use.